|Nutritional Guidelines (per serving)|

 Let the jar(s) sit until they've cooled to room temperature.
 As they cool they may "pop"—all this means is the seal on the jar sealed itself.
-While a "popped" jar still cannot be stored in the cupboard (it wasn't hot-water processed), there is nothing wrong with that jar and there's nothing to worry about—it's just air pressure and rubber and glass interacting as physics demands.
+While a "popped" jar still cannot be stored in the cupboard (it wasn't hot-water processed), there is nothing wrong with that jar and it will keep in the fridge.

 Put the jar(s) in the fridge and let them sit for at least 1 week but ideally 4 weeks before opening to eat.
 Once opened, continue to store in the fridge.